 LEGL 684 Business Negotiation and the Resolution of Conflict Course (4)

-Choose one of the following Elective Courses for the Emphasis Or
+Choose two of the following Elective Courses for the Emphasis Or

-Choose two of the following Elective Courses for the Certificate in Dispute Resolution. ** Admission to Straus Institute's Certificate program requires the submission of a one-page Certificate Application Form.
+Choose three of the following Elective Courses for the Certificate in Dispute Resolution. ** Admission to Straus Institute's Certificate program requires the submission of a one-page Certificate Application Form.

 Advanced Mediation Seminar